sNatasa/Full-Project-Health-Helper/README.md

 # Full-Project-Health-Helper
-Medical web-page that provides wide range of information about clinical drugs, surgeries and other medical terms.
-The following list contains the updates I've finished so far. scroll effect ✔ list items functionality ✔ contact form ✔
+Medical web-page that provides wide range of information about clinical drugs, surgeries and complex medical terms.
+The following list contains the updates: I've finished so far. scroll effect ✔ list items functionality ✔ contact form ✔